bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_USB_DEVICE_MODULES.md

 "virtual" Linux machine using one of the many free "virtualization software" tools available.

-## Observe what modules are needed for a the new device.
+## Observe what modules are needed for the new device.
 Once the USB device is connected to the PC, navigate to the "/sys/bus/usb/drivers" folder.
-From there issue the "ls -p" command to see the directory name that corresponds to the newly plugged in device.
+From there issue the "ls" command to see the directory name that corresponds to the newly plugged in device.

 For example, I have a USB camera that is labelled as a "Cisco" brand device.
 The documentation for the device says it's a "Logitech" style camera however the camera is actually recognized as "Philips webcam" by the host!
-For example

     # cd /sys/bus/usb/drivers
-    # ls -p
+    # ls
-    Philips webcam/ hub/  usb/  usb-storage/  usbfs/  usbhid/  usblp/
+    hub
+    Philips webcam
+    usb
+    usbfs

 To find the name of the main driver/Linux module used by this device, change into the device directory then issue the "readlink module"